blakeanneberg/SQL-Notes/notes.md

 # SQL Queries
-- SELECT statements
+- SELECT statements and FROM statements
     1. SELECT either all or particular columns from a table in a query.
+Needs to specify two pieces of info to use SELECT statemet: what you want, and where you want to select it from
-    2. Needs to specify two pieces of info to use SELECT statemet: what you want, and where you want to select it from EX input:
+    EX input:
     ```
     SELECT prod_name